 Who would believe a simple stacking toy could provide so many benefits?
-It’s his consistent ‘go-to’ toy and it fully engages his senses as he plays.
-As soon as this exploration begins, I know it’s time for me to sit back and watch:
+This favorite and go-to toy of many of our young family and friends fully engages their senses during hands-on play.
+And once the exploration begins, it’s time to sit back and watch as their skills stack up!

 Concentration